LIONS FOUNDATION OF CANADA DOG GUIDES

 † American Association of Feline Practitioners

-* Impact Vet YTD May 2018, includes the whole range of Purevax Vaccines
+* Impact Vet YTD December 2020, includes the whole range of PureVax Vaccines

 **American Animal Hospital Association